|

 Copyright ©, Haiku Laboratories June 2008

-prediction of financial market data, and the Kalman
+smoothing and prediction of financial market data, and the Kalman filter is

-filter is one of the most powerful tools for this purpose.
-It is a
+one of the most powerful tools for this purpose.
+It is a recursive

-recursive algorithm that predicts future values of an item based on the
+algorithm that predicts future values of an item based on the information

 |